In-depth: PostHog vs LaunchDarkly

 PostHog and LaunchDarkly take opposing approaches.

 PostHog’s feature flag pricing is pay-per-request (and A/B tests use feature flags).
 There is a generous free tier of 1M requests per month with all features, add-ons, and integrations available.
+You can calculate your cost exactly on the pricing page.

 Example scenarios